kepbod/ivim/README.md

  * [vim-startify](https://github.com/mhinz/vim-startify) Provide a good start screen for vim
  * [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors) Provide Sublime Text's awesome multiple selection feature to vim
  * [vim-matchit](https://github.com/tsaleh/vim-matchit) Extended matching with "%"
+ * [vim-gitgutter](https://github.com/airblade/vim-gitgutter) A Vim plugin which shows a git diff in the 'gutter' (sign column)

 **Each plugin has its unique requirements and configurations, so if you have any questions with them, please check help files of them first!**